 Submission of false or misleading information at any stage is treated very seriously.
 Any organisation that does not comply with the terms and conditions of the Programme may be subject to inspection, have their grant withdrawn, be required to repay all or part of a grant and/or be barred from making applications for a period of time.
 All serious breaches of the terms and conditions of the Programme will be notified to An Garda Síochána.

-Applications should be forwarded to:
+Applications should be forwarded by email to: Siobhan Mulligan at smulligan@cavancoco.ie

-Local Community Development Committee

-[insert address line 1]

-[insert address line 2]

-[insert address line 3]

-[insert address line 4]

-[insert Eircode]

-For any queries please email: [insert LCDC contact email address here]
+For any queries please email Siobhan Mulligan at smulligan@cavancoco.ie

+Please note that the closing date is Friday 9th October 2020 at 5pm

+Applications received after this date will not be accepted and will be deemed ineligible for the programme.